jimhigson/oboe.js/writing/main/5_Implementation.md

 platforms lacking support for XHR2 where all ten will have already been downloaded.

+Confidently black box testing a stateful unit is difficult.
+Because of side-effects and hidden state we do not know if the same call will later give a different behaviour.
+Building up the JSON from SAX events is a fairly complex process cannot be done efficiently in Javascript without storing some state.
-The desire to be amenable to testing influences the boundaries on which the application splits into components.
-Confidently black box testing a stateful unit as is difficult; because of side-effects it may later react differently to the same calls.
-For this reason where state is required it is stored in very simple state-storing units with intricate program logic removed.
+It is stored in very simple state-storing units with intricate program logic removed.
 The logic may then be separately expressed as functions which map from one state to the next.
-Although comprehensive coverage is of course impossible and tests are inevitably incomplete, for whatever results the functions give while under test, uninfluenced by state I can be sure that they will continue to give in any future situation.
+Although proof of correctness is undecidable, for whatever results the functions give while under test, uninfluenced by state I can be confident that they will continue to give in response to future similar events.
 The separate unit holding the state is trivial to test, having exactly one responsibility: to store the result of a function call and later pass that result to the next function.
 This approach clearly breaks with object oriented style encapsulation by not hiding